Today I’m checking one more item off my New Year’s list of resolutions: “Complete a Triathlon” = DONE!

 363 days before my Ironman, and 1 day before my first triathlon, I’m primed with motivation.

-I arrived at MY race site this morning around 6:15 am.
+I arrived at MY race site this morning in North Jersey around 6:15 am.
 I checked in, was sharpied with my number and age (how embarrassing!) and then headed over to the transition area.
 This was a smaller triathlon-only 200 people or so.
 I was able to put my bike wherever I wanted.
 Decisions, decisions.
 I choose an easy-to-find end spot, and got to work organizing my little area.
 That took me approximately 4 minutes.
 After staring at every other person, trying to figure out how my bike was supposed to hang, where to put the race number stickers, and how to get the timing bracelet on, I still had over an hour until race time.
 I occupied myself by playing the age guessing game: guess how old someone is, and then confirm by the marking on their calf when they turn around.
 It’s amazing how horrible I am at ages.
 I was almost 15 years off in most cases.
 Yikes.

 I felt so out of place – and not just because of that Miller Lite swim cap.
 When it comes to running, I know the drill.
 I know what’s going on and what to do when and what my specific goals are.
 I don’t really get nervous before running races anymore.